 TABLE OF CONTENTS

-The European Commission (hereafter ‘the Commission’) is committed to protect your personal data and to respect
+The European Commission (hereafter ‘the Commission’) is committed to protecting your personal data and

-and ensure protection of all personal data provided, how that information is used and what rights you have in
+handle and ensure protection of all personal data provided, how that information is used and what rights

-relation to your personal data.
-It also specifies the contact details of the responsible Data Controller with
+you have in relation to your personal data.
+It also specifies the contact details of the responsible

-whom you may exercise your rights, the Data Protection Officer and the European Data Protection Supervisor.
+Data Controller with whom you may exercise your rights, the Data Protection Officer and the European

-for Neighbourhood and Enlargement Negotiations / Unit NEAR.A2 Inter-institutional Relations and Communication,
+Directorate-General for Neighbourhood and Enlargement Negotiations / Unit NEAR.A1 Inter-institutional

 2. WHY AND HOW DO WE PROCESS YOUR PERSONAL DATA?

-Purpose of the processing operation: The Directorate-General Neighbourhood & Enlargement Negotiations /
+Purpose of the processing operation: The Directorate-General for Neighbourhood & Enlargement

-participation in events, and sending of notifications and news alerts about the EU-funded programmes and
+events, and sending of notifications and news alerts about the EU-funded programmes and projects and

 *This designation is without prejudice to positions on status, and is in line with UNSCR